 Invariably, this would elicit an offer to carry my luggage.
 And we’d laugh in that way that confirms nothing funny had been said.
 But it also led to a broader, ‘how-can-I-get-a-job-like-yours’ line of inquiry – mine viewed as traipsing about the planet covering the sport of running for television and print.
 A job tied to, in essence, no heavy lifting.
 But when I divulged my manner to such work, nobody seemed to want to believe, much less assume a similar tack.

-The real key, however, lies in the quality of the failure.
-It must not be simply rudimentary or half-assed; it must truly be failure in scale.
+The key, however, lies in the quality of the failure.
+It must not be rudimentary or half-assed; it must truly be a failure in scale.
 The point being, the last thing you want to do is peak early in life; no sadder fate than high school being your zenith.
-Unless, of course, you are into gymnastics or figure skating where junior high becomes one’s post-peak afterlife.
+Unless, of course, you are into gymnastics or figure skating where junior high becomes one’s afterlife.

 It is one thing for teachers to call you stupid.
 Anybody can be born stupid, and, of course, many are.
 But it is quite another if the authorities say, `If only he’d apply himself.’
 Now that’s a different motivation altogether.
 Perhaps you, like me, realized early on, “I don’t think I was born with a self-applicator.”
 Not all are.